 A Theory of Entangled Political Economy, with Application to TARP and NRA

 The recent financial crisis has provoked a raft of contending claims as to whether the cause of the crisis is better attributed to market failure or political failure.
 Such claims are predicated on a presumption that markets and polities are meaningfully separate entities.
 To the contrary, we argue that contemporary arrangements create an entangled political economy that renders theorizing based on separation often misleading.
-Within this alternative framework of entangled political economy, questions of market or polity as the source of crisis recede into the analytical background.
-What comes into the foreground is recognition that crisis is a systemic feature of a system of deeply entangled political economy.
-Control over such crises is thus more a matter of constitutional-level endeavors to curb the extent of entanglement.
-We use this framework of entangled political economy to illuminate both the recent Troubled Assets Relief Program (TARP) and the New Deal’s National Recovery Act (NRA).
+Within this alternative framework of entangled political economy, we illuminate both the recent Troubled Assets Relief Program (TARP) and the New Deal’s National Recovery Administration (NRA).

 JEL Classification: E6, D7, H1